scarabdesign/EmailClientProof/README.md

 # Email Client Proof of Concept

 This is a project written in ~4 days with .NET Aspire with .NET 9.
-Aspire is designed to be readily cloud-deployable and uses a micorservice type architecture, utilizing Docker and k8 if needed.
+Aspire is designed to be readily cloud-deployable and uses a microservice type architecture, utilizing containerization.
 To run this project you will need:

 - .Net 9
 - Docker

 ### Notes about the project

-When built and launched, the project will create new docker containers for PostgreSQL and the local Mail Server implimentation.
+When built and launched, the project will create new docker containers for PostgreSQL and the local Mail Server implementation.
 The application uses the MailKit library to send emails.
 It has a local email server that can be used to test sending emails without actually sending them.
-To send using a real SMTP server, you will need supply credentials int the `appsettings.json`.
+To send using a real SMTP server, you will need supply credentials in the `appsettings.json`.
 More on that below.

-The project send POST, GET and DELETE requests from the Web service to the API service.
-It also uses a Signalr connection to get real-time updates back the the Web.
+The project sends POST, GET and DELETE requests from the Web service to the API service.
+It also uses a SignalR connection to get real-time updates back to the Web.

-# NOT PERSISTENT
-# FAILURE SETUP
+As it stands, the PostgreSQL database is not persistent between application restarts.
+I did this to make for easier development and skirt the necessity of running database migrations when I made changes.
+However, in the `appsettings.json` of the `EmailClient.AppHost` project is a section called `PgPref` with a preference called `DataVolume` which when made `true` will create an external volume that will persist across restarts.
+There are also other preferences there that will spin up separate containers for the PgWeb and PgAdmin web interfaces.

 ## Getting Started

 Make sure the Docker daemon is running.
-Clone this repo into a new directory and open a command line prompt in that directory.
+Clone this repository into a new directory and open a command line prompt in that directory.
 Run the following command to build the project:
 ```bash
 dotnet build
 ```
-Then cd into the EmailClient.AppHost directory and run the following command to start the project:
+Then `cd` into the EmailClient.AppHost directory and run the following command to start the project:
 ```bash
 dotnet run
 ```